guinn8/resume/resume.md

     May 2014 - July 2021

-- **Customer Engagement:** Expert in high service sales, engaging with customers to understand their requirements and recommend the best camping and hiking products in response.
+- **High Service Sales:** Engaged with customers to understand their requirements and recommend the best camping products.

 # Other Experience